Yukon Territory - Earth Year 2203

 Danny fidgeted, panic starting to set in—my target.
 “Anyway, it doesn’t matter.
 Danny?
 You got anything to say?
 No?”

 Frank blurted angrily, “We’re not telling you anything, and I don’t think you have the guts to leave us here.
 So cut the act.
 End this charade.”
-Frank leaned forward aggressively.
-Jasper and Jinks didn’t like that.
+With his last words, Frank leaned forward aggressively.
+Jasper and Jinks didn’t like that, not one bit.
 They exposed gleaming teeth, projected a low, rolling growl in stereo.
-Frank fell back.
+Frank fell back heavily.

 “You were saying?”